-Entry requirement: for IPC Competitions and WPS Sanctioned Competitions the athlete shall have a written proof (results) from a previous five (5) km Open Water swim.
+All Athletes shall be a minimum of 14 years, the age as at 31st December in the year of the Event.

-Time Limit: a time limit of two (2) hours is the maximum time allocated to complete the course.
-After expiry of the designated time limit the Referee shall instruct all athletes still on the course to exit the water.
+WPS recognise three Event distances; 1.5km, 3km and 5km.
+Each Event will have its own maximum time limit to complete the course.
+After expiry of the designated time limit the Referee shall instruct all Athletes still on the course to exit the water.

+Time Limits: